-The Arabic word Taqwa is translated in many ways including God consciousness, God fearing, piety, and self restraining.
-Thus we are asked to fast daily for one month from dawn to dusk and avoid food, water, sex and vulgar talk during that period.
+The Arabic word Taqwa is translated in many ways, including God-consciousness, God-fearing, piety, and self-restraining.
+Thus, we are asked to fast daily for one month from dawn to dusk and avoid food, water, intimate relations, and other sins during that period.

-The difference between Ramadan and total fasting is the timing of the food; during Ramadan, we basically miss lunch and take an early breakfast and do not eat until dusk.
-Abstinence from water for 8 to 10 hours is not necessarily bad for health and in fact, it causes concentration of all fluids within the body, producing slight dehydration.
-The body has its own water conservation mechanism; in fact, it has been shown that slight dehydration and water conservation, at least in plant life, improve their longevity.
+The difference between Ramadan and total fasting is the timing of the food; during Ramadan, we take an early pre-dawn breakfast and do not eat until dusk.
+The fast is from both food and liquid intake.
+Abstinence from water for eight to 10 hours is not necessarily bad for health.
+In fact, it causes concentration of all fluids within the body, producing slight dehydration.
+The body has its own water conservation mechanism.
+It has even been shown that slight dehydration and water conservation, at least in plant life, improve their longevity.

 There are psychological effects of fasting as well.
 There is a peace and tranquility for those who fast during the month of Ramadan.
-Personal hostility is at a minimum, and the crime rate decreases.
-Muslims take advice from the Prophet who said, "If one slanders you or aggresses against you, say I am fasting."
+Personal hostility is at a minimum, and in areas of the world where Muslims are living in large numbers, the crime rate decreases.

-Fasting is a special act of worship which is only between humans and God since no one else knows for sure if this person is actually fasting.
-Thus God says in a hadith qudsi that "Fasting is for Me and I only will reward it".
-In another hadith, the Prophet Mohammad (peace be upon him) has said "If one does not give up falsehoods in words and actions, God has no need of him giving up food and drink".
+Fasting is a special act of worship which is ultimately between the believer and the Creator Himself, as no one else knows for sure if this person is actually fasting.
+In a hadith of the Prophet Muhammad, peace and blessings be upon him, Allah says, "Fasting is for Me and I only will reward it."
+In another hadith, the Prophet reminds us, "If one does not give up falsehoods in words and actions, Allah has no need of him giving up food and drink."